VincenzoLaSpesa/qr-filetransfer-cpp/README.md

 Transfer files over Wi-Fi from your computer to a mobile device by scanning a QR code.

-This repository is inspired by [Claudio d'Angelis's qr-filetransfer](https://github.com/claudiodangelis/qr-filetransfer), but also adds a simple gui and it can serve entire folders without zipping them to a single file.
+This repository is inspired by [Claudio d'Angelis's qr-filetransfer](https://github.com/claudiodangelis/qr-filetransfer).

 ## State of the project: